ldebruijn/graphql-protect/docs/run/kubernetes.md

 This specification describes a minimal example, focussing only on the elements relevant for GraphQL Protect.

 > [!NOTE]
-> This is not a complete example, you're expected this mix this in with your existing deployment specification
+> This is not a complete example, you're expected to mix this in with your existing deployment specification.

 ```yaml
 apiVersion: apps/v1